thehighnibble/thehighnibble.github.io/docs/cromemcoZ1/README.md

 From its appearance you might think it is just a rebadged IMSAI 8080, but that is not the case (no pun intended).

-Cromemco does seem to have OEM'ed the front panel, chassis & lid for the Z-1 from IMSAI but the internals were all produced by Cromemco, and at its heart was the Cromemco [ZPU](http://www.s100computers.com/Hardware%20Folder/Cromemco/Z80/ZPU.htm) CPU board powered by the Zilog Z80 microprocessor.
+Cromemco OEM'ed the front panel, chassis & lid for the Z-1 from IMSAI but the internals were all produced by Cromemco, and at its heart was the Cromemco [ZPU](http://www.s100computers.com/Hardware%20Folder/Cromemco/Z80/ZPU.htm) CPU board powered by the Zilog Z80 microprocessor.

 Although this computer could run CP/M, Cromemco produced their own CP/M (v1.33) like operating system, Cromemco DOS, [CDOS](https://en.wikipedia.org/wiki/Cromemco_DOS).